semaphoreci/semaphore/docs/docs/using-semaphore/languages/android.md

 ### Example for React Native {#react-native}

-This section shows how to configure a pipeline to build and test a React Native project using the Android containers.
+This section shows how to configure a pipeline to build and test a React Native project using Android containers.

 <Tabs groupId="editor-yaml">
 <TabItem value="editor" label="Editor">